 In this guide, we use the term “teaching materials” to refer to the supplies that make your job easier.
 A teacher’s stock of supplies may be divided into four broad categories: furniture, office supplies, instructional supplies, and technology items.

 Many teachers grapple with a limited budget.
 Under financial constraints, it’s tough to pick and choose between educational items when all items seem necessary.
 This buying guide can help you visualize your classroom and what you’d most like to put in it.
-Read on to gain ideas, tips, and recommendations that can maximize your dollar and help you create the perfect learning environment.

 The age-old “needs” versus “wants” strategy for visualizing a budget is helpful here.
 As a teacher, you likely have a list of needs (imperative products you can’t do without) and a list of wants (products that would enhance your teaching but aren’t absolutely necessary).